From April 2023 to November 2024 one or two weekend a month

 ・Proper occlusal contact points to reduce lateral force in implant prostheses

-・Configuration of axial crown surface for protection of soft tissue surrounding implant neck
+・Configuration of axial crown surface for protection of soft tissue surrounding

 《 Practice 》Making of anterior implant temporary bridge on a plaster model